UROP-2015Autumn/C-version/README.md

 # 2015 Kookmin University UROP Project

-Find the open source flaw in application binary file
+Find the vulnerable code of specific open source in execute file

 ----------